SamWindell/Signet/docs/usage.md

 ## convert
 #### Description:
-Converter: converts the file format, bit-depth or sample rate.
+ConvertCommand: converts the file format, bit-depth or sample rate.
 Features a high quality resampling algorithm.
 This subcommand has subcommands; it requires at least one of sample-rate, bit-depth or file-format to be specified.

 #### Usage:
 convert `[OPTIONS] SUBCOMMAND`